zrythm/zrythm/doc/user/credits/intro.rst

 Authors
 -------
+See the
+:download:`AUTHORS <../../../AUTHORS>`
-See the `AUTHORS file <https://git.sr.ht/~alextee/zrythm/tree/master/AUTHORS>`_ in the source distribution.
+file in the source distribution.
 These include developers, graphic artists and other authors of copyrightable work.

 Translators
 -----------
+See the
+:download:`TRANSLATORS <../../../TRANSLATORS>`
-See the `TRANSLATORS file <https://git.sr.ht/~alextee/zrythm/tree/master/TRANSLATORS>`_ in the source distribution.
+in the source distribution.
 These include translators of the software, the user manual and the website.

 Other Contributors
 ------------------
+See the
+:download:`THANKS <../../../THANKS>`
-See the `THANKS file <https://git.sr.ht/~alextee/zrythm/tree/master/TRANSLATORS>`_ in the source distribution.
+in the source distribution.